 There is a limit to how thoroughly MR and PS can be assessed in a short, wholecurriculum test such as PTM.
 Teachers are urged to ensure that their curriculum includes a balanced diet of extended tasks, investigations, problem solving and collaborative activities.

-These tables show how the questions in PTM12 map onto these process categories.
+This table shows how the questions in PTM12 map onto these process categories.